luminietos/REST-API-UI/README.md

 As you can see from the heading, the site is titled "Mflix Movies".
 The heading's neon effect flickers on hover.

-At the top of the website (below the heading) is a search field.
-Below the search field, there are three buttons, and thus three different things you can do with a user input that matches an existing movie in the database.
+Below the heading is a search ("input") field.
+Below this search field are three buttons, and thus three different things you can do with a user input that matches an existing movie in the database.

 <img width="159" alt="mflix movies, mobile size, search all button" src="https://github.com/luminietos/REST-API-UI/assets/77718358/8b412cbf-4ad9-4a77-b28c-2167f9ddbeee">